-The Food For Your Senses (FFYS) open air festival is back after a hiatus, and it’s time to ditch the anxious attitude, grab a yoga mat and watch the sun go down in the heart of Kirchberg’s secret garden.
+The Food For Your Senses (FFYS) open air festival is THIS WEEKEND!
+Are you ready to ditch the anxious attitude, grab a yoga mat and watch the sun go down in the heart of Kirchberg’s secret garden?

 What do internationally acclaimed bands, camping, cocktails, gourmet food stands, poetry slams, architectural installations, oestopaths, graffiti workshops and shipment containers have in common?
 They all nourish your soul and thanks to FFYS, we find a deep sense of connection.

 What is Food For Your Senses?
 It’s a 3-day festival of music and art and making things and hanging out with old friends and making new ones and drinking rad cocktails and being sustainable; you know?

 Oh, it’s also about satisfying people’s curiosity and taking in an atmosphere that was initially cooked up by a bunch of rather brilliant and wise-beyond- their-years teenagers 10 years ago.
 ‘Said’ teenagers now have kids and so as they’ve evolved, so has the festival while carefully maintaining the hedonistic vibe.
 They’ve kept their original ethos of creating a space where artists can get together and inspire one another and by moving it’s location from a small village to the heart of the city, they’ve kicked it up a notch and as the momentum has grown, so has the venue.

 The four stages make sure that music centres the action but the diverse activities mean that people of all ages and interests are catered to.
 There will be art exhibitions in a shipping container city which has been built in the past few months by some of the 50 (half international, half Luxembourgish) volunteers.
 For those who are globally aware there will be talks about the distressing issues and how to engage and inspire, and for the smaller guests there will be a type of haven for kids featuring small games and big toys!